Following year-long ban, Twitch publicly enables sign-ups from Israeli IP addresses

 “The ban was based on IP addresses, not email addresses (which in most cases cannot be geolocated based on the address only).
 Sign-up was impossible even when using a phone number.”

-Commenters on Reddit also expressed doubt over Twitch's reasoning; one user wrote that if Twitch wanted to block violent content, they could do this by preventing streaming, not banning user registrations.
+Commenters on Reddit also expressed doubt over Twitch’s reasoning, with one user writing that if Twitch wanted to block violent content, they could have done this by preventing streaming, not banning user registrations.

 Stay updated with the latest news!